Frank Aiken

 Francis Thomas Aiken (13 February 1898 – 18 May 1983) was an Irish revolutionary and politician.
 He was chief of staff of the Anti-Treaty IRA at the end of the Irish Civil War.
 Aiken later served as Tánaiste from 1965 to 1969 and Minister for External Affairs from 1951 to 1954 and 1957 to 1969.
-Previously he had held the posts of Minister for Finance from 1945 to 1948, Minister for the Co-ordination of Defensive Measures 1939 to 1945, Minister for Defence from 1932 to 1939, and was also Minister for Lands and Fisheries from June–November 1936.
+He was also Minister for Finance from 1945 to 1948, Minister for the Co-ordination of Defensive Measures 1939 to 1945, and Minister for Defence from 1932 to 1939.

 He was a Teachta Dála (TD) for the Louth constituency from 1923 to 1973, making him the second longest-serving member of Dáil Éireann and the longest-serving cabinet minister.
 Originally a member of Sinn Féin, he was later a founding member of Fianna Fáil.

 Early life

 Early years

 Frank Aiken was born on 13 February 1898 at Carrickbracken, Camlough, County Armagh, Ireland, the seventh and youngest child of James Aiken, a builder from County Tyrone, and Mary McGeeney of Corromannon, Beleek, County Armagh.
 James Aiken built Catholic churches in South Armagh.
-Aiken was a nationalist, a member of the IRB and a county councillor, who refused an offer to stand as an MP.
+Aiken was a nationalist, a member of the Irish Republican Brotherhood and a county councillor, who refused an offer to stand as a member of parliament.
 James was Chairman of the Local Board of the Poor Guardians.
 In 1900, on her visit to Ireland, he told Queen Victoria that he would not welcome her "until Ireland has become free".